mgnieman/ride-tracker-client/README.md

 - Added a form to add ride info (date, distance & duration) and updated the CREATE method to add the data to my resource.
 - Added Delete buttons next to each ride entry
 - Added an Edit button which, when selected, causes an edit form to display

+10.24
+- Add an "Update" button, which initiates user changes